 Who’s it for: Console and PC gamers who want true audio immersion.

 What we thought of the Logitech Z906 speaker set:

 If immersion is your main concern with gaming audio, few setups come close to the Logitech Z906.
 Offering true 5.1 surround sound, it pumps crisp, powerful audio whether you’re playing games, watching movies, or listening to music.
-There is real meat in explosions and booming voices.
+There is real heft here in explosions and booming voices.

 Logitech’s system features a multitude of inputs, letting you connect up to six different devices at the same time.
 The attractive and intuitive control box and remote give you the power to choose what’s playing and how at any time.
 There’s even an optional Bluetooth adapter to connect devices wirelessly.